ayman707-ux/PlayTorrio/README.md

 - Build-in subtitles
 - Customizable subtitles
 - 2 UI's modern and classic (can be switched in the settings)
+- in app downloader
+- in app custom made 111477 api to get download links from
 ---

 ## 🛠️ Tech Stack